 When creating a chatbot, you can make one of two decisions:

-Option 1 – you are better of creating a chatbot from scratch if you intend to show it to your customers/prospective clients.
+Option 1 – you are better of creating a chatbot from scratch if you intend to show it to your customers.

 Creating a chatbot from scratch will require you to handle complex code.
-So, if there’s not a programmer on your team, you may want to seek help from a software development agency.
+So, if there is not a programmer on your team, you may want to seek help from a software development agency.

-In addition to the need for expertise, creating a chatbot from scratch may also require a heavy investment in finance and time.
+In addition, creating a chatbot from scratch requires a heavy investment in finance and time.

 Option 2 - want to create a chatbot quickly?
 Then a chatbot builder may be the way to go.

-Before you hit the launch button, however, you’ll need to test that your chatbot works properly.
-If the answer is yes, then you’re good to go.
+However, before you hit the launch button, you will need to test that your chatbot works properly.
+If the answer is yes, then you are good to go.

-Many businesses are only beginning to understand the power of chatbots and the benefits they can bring to their processes.
-Chatbots are still at an early stage of their evolution, and we have yet to see the full potential of chatbots.
+Chatbots are still at an early stage of their evolution, and we have yet to see their full potential.